-The decision to become a parent through surrogacy can not be made lightly, but can be decided for you by a variety of situations limiting your ability to start a family, such as infertility, same sex partnership or having no partner at all.
+The decision to become a parent by surrogacy can not be made lightly, but can be decided for you by a variety of situations limiting your ability to start a family, such as infertility, same sex partnership or having no partner at all.
 At the British Surrogacy Centre our aim is to realise your parental potential and fulfil your desires to build a family to cherish for the rest of your lives.

-Start your journey today by completing our intended parents information form.
+Get all the surrogacy information you need today by completing our intended parents information form.

-This form is for intended parents who are looking for information on how to start their family with surrogacy or egg & sperm donors.
+This form is for intended parents who are looking for surrogacy information on how to start their family with surrogacy or egg & sperm donors.
 Once sent it goes directly to one of our surrogacy experts who will contact you with all the information and advice you need to get started.

 You can also try using our live chat for instant answers.
 Click the banner at the bottom of the site to start.

 All Inclusive Egg Donor Fees